Shopify/seer-prototype/README.md

 for open source software.
 It is intended to demonstrate how a production-ready service might work, but is not production-ready in itself.

+The core of SEER inspired by [FAIR](https://www.fairinstitute.org/), which is based on a Monte Carlo method.
+The main departure from FAIR (and similar approaches like [Hubbard & Seiersen's](https://www.google.com/books/edition/How_to_Measure_Anything_in_Cybersecurity/AwD0BgAAQBAJ?hl=en)) is that SEER can integrate _multiple_ estimates per subject of estimation.

+Note well: there are no tests.
+These figures may be nonsense.

 ## To run the software

 ### Local development